Coffee cup spilled on a book

 Notice the output only shows the debugging messages once, even though we looped through the collection twice.
 We forced the query to be evaluated only once with the ToList method.

 Voilà!
 Those are the five most common LINQ mistakes.
-I know they seem silly, but we often overlook them.
+They seem silly, but we often overlook them.
 Especially we often forget about the lazy evaluation of LINQ queries.
-If you want to take a deeper look at LINQ and all of its features, check my Quick Guide to LINQ, these five common LINQ methods in Pictures and how to use LINQ GroupBy method.

-If you want to write more expressive code to work with collections, check my course Getting Started with LINQ on Educative, where I cover from what LINQ is, to refactoring conditionals with LINQ and to the its new methods and overloads in .NET6.
-All you need to know to start using LINQ in your everyday coding.
+Want to write more expressive code for collections?
+Join my course, Getting Started with LINQ on Udemy!
+You'll learn from what LINQ is, to refactoring away from conditionals, and to new methods and overloads from recent .NET versions.
+Everything you need to know to start working productively with LINQ — in less than two hours.

 Happy coding!